COVID 19 - For the latest travel related information please click here

 We will rely on the authority of the person making the booking to act on behalf of any other traveller on the booking (regardless of whether other travellers have made separate payments) and that person will bind all such travellers to these Booking Terms and Conditions.

 When booking with a Travel Associates Independent Contractor: Please note separate Booking Terms and Conditions apply to any bookings you make with an Independent Contractor.
 The contract formed under these Booking Terms and Conditions is with a Travel Associates Independent Contractor, and not any other party, such as Travel Associates New Zealand or any travel service provider (such as an airline).

 If you have booked with a Travel Associates Independent Travel Consultant, please refer to the terms and conditions that will have been provided with your travel quotation or client statement, these may differ from Travel Associates terms and conditions.

 All Travel Associates Independent Contractors work to recommended terms and conditions as noted below.
 Please note that any individual terms and conditions as outlined by your Travel Associates Independent Consultant override these recommended terms.

 IMPORTANT MESSAGE ABOUT YOUR BOOKING

-Further to this, if Government-imposed border closures result in the withdrawal of air services or land supplier and hotel closures, there may be penalties that are beyond Travel Associates' control and you are not guaranteed any monetary compensation/reimbursement.
+If any circumstances change, such as government-imposed border closures, withdrawal of air services, land supplier and hotel closures there may be penalties that are beyond Travel Associates' control, and you are not guaranteed any monetary compensation/reimbursement.